hardik-kansal/RL-Arbitrage-Cross-DEX/README.md

 - I have used **Twin Delayed Deep Deterministic Policy Gradient** (TD3 DDPG) with **PyTorch**

 - Updating Arbitrage Bot is pain in the ass.
 This project is a proof-of-concept that favours arbitrage opportunities in ethereum network.
 Rl can easily be extended to cross-dex once model is trained.
+- I have used **UniswapV3** as example.